samhu70/bookiai-guides/guides/en/03-creating-your-first-ledger.md

 status: "draft"
 ---

-# Creating Your First Ledger
+# 3.Creating Your First Ledger

 > Walkthrough for new users to create their first ledger, import accounts, and get ready for transactions.